 Swoop may use and share aggregate information about the use and performance of the Swoop Services for any purpose.
 This information does not identify an individual.

 4. Data Retention

-> Swoop retains information it needs so to provide the Swoop Services to Swoop partners and for as long as Swoop has a valid business purpose and consistent with legal obligations.
+Swoop retains information it needs as necessary to provide our Services and for as long as Swoop has a valid contractual obligation and consistent with our legal obligations.

-> 5. International Considerations
+5. International Considerations

 The Swoop Services are not intended for use outside of the United States and Canada, and Swoop has taken steps to prevent their use in the European Economic Area.